-This guest post from Laura Nownes, instructor of the Bluprint class Improve Your Quilts: 37 Troubleshooting Techniques.
+This is a guest post from Laura Nownes, instructor of the Craftsy class Improve Your Quilts: 37 Troubleshooting Techniques.
 Enroll in her class today to unlock an array of tips and tricks that will transform your quilts from good to great.
+Join now »

 Last week we had the exterior of our house painted.
 The painting crew did four days of prep work and two days of actual painting.
 I couldn’t be more pleased, as the house looks amazing.
 This experience reminded me of the importance of taking the necessary time to prepare for the successful completion of a project.
 Anyone starting on a new project always wants to reach the end with a successful outcome.
 As beginners, we don’t always know what the necessary steps will be to avoid bumps and disappointments along the way.